 This second inspection made it clear that the education department was truly uninterested in any other method or program than their own.
 No matter how poorly most students performed in this state-mandated program.

 They also showed that these inspections were not truly meant to be a simple verification of instruction.
 It seemed more like a trial where I was forced to defend myself constantly.
 Where they were just looking for problems that only they could solve thus proving their system superior.

 They came into my home with preconceived notions of what education should look like.
 And if my method was different, only mine could be improved upon.
 Regardless of what the results actually showed.

 And if my kid wasn’t so clearly speaking and reading better in two languages than most kids her age can do in one, then I think we may have had a harder time of it.
-And we may still.
+We may still.

-There is a current law in discussion to make the mandatory starting age of instruction drop to 3 years old instead of 6.
-And if this passes, I will have my first inspection in a year for a 3-year-old.
+And now they have passed a law to make the mandatory starting age of instruction 3 years old instead of 6.
+This means I will have my first inspection this year for a 3-year-old.
 If they can find fault with an obviously well-known method of education such as Charlotte Mason, what are they going to do when I present a 3-year-old who has no formal teaching whatsoever?

 All I can say is that the future for homeschooling in France is looking very dim indeed.